Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Introduction

 \subsection{Summary of Contributions}

-We consider general signal models, only relying on their dimension $k$ (the definition of dimension is made clear in \Cref{subsec: low-dim models}), and study model identifiability from incomplete measurements $y_i$ associated with a finite number of measurement operators $y_i = A_{g_i} x_i+\epsilon_i$ with $g_i\in \{1,\dots,\ntransf\}$, $i=1,\dots,N$, where $A_{g}\in \R{m\times n}$ and $m<n$.
+We consider the class of $k$-dimensional signal sets (the definition of dimension is made clear in \Cref{subsec: low-dim models}), and study model identifiability from incomplete measurements associated with a finite number of measurement operators \JT{where each training sample consists of an observation of a signal from the set $\signalset$ through one of a set of $\ntransf$ measurement operators}, i.e., $y_i = A_{g_i} x_i+\epsilon_i$ with $g_i\in \{1,\dots,\ntransf\}$, where $A_{g}\in \R{m\times n}$ and $m<n$.
 We also consider the case where we have a single operator $A$, i.e., $y_i = A x_i+\epsilon_i$, but the signal set is invariant to the action of a group $\group$.
 Our main results are:

-\begin{itemize} \item When the dimension of the model is large, i.e., $k\approx n$, the signal model cannot be uniquely identified if $m<n$. \item When the dimension of the model is small, $k<n$, model uniqueness is possible.
+\begin{itemize} \item When the dimension of the model is large, i.e., $k=n$, the signal model cannot be uniquely identified if $m<n$. \item When the dimension of the model is small, $k<n$, model uniqueness is possible.

-\begin{itemize} \item We first consider the case where we obtain measurements via a set of $\ntransf$ different operators $A_1,\dots,A_{\ntransf}$. \begin{itemize} \item A necessary condition for model identification is $m \geq n/ \ntransf$. \item Model identification is possible with almost every set of $\ntransf$ operators $A_1,\dots,A_{\ntransf}\in\R{m\times n}$ when $m > k + n/\ntransf$. \end{itemize} \item Secondly, we consider the case where we have a single operator $A$ but the signal set is invariant to a group $\group$.
-Our results are stated as a function of $\max_j c_j/s_j$, where $c_j$ and $s_j$ are the dimension and multiplicity of the $j$th irreducible representations of the group\footnote{A detailed explanation of these concepts from linear representation theory can be found in \Cref{sec: group learning}.}. \begin{itemize} \item A necessary condition for model identification for a compact group is $m \geq \max_j c_j/s_j$. \item We show that, if $\group$ is a cyclic group, unique model identification is possible by almost every operator $A\in \R{n\times m}$ with $m > 2k + \max_j c_j + 1$. \red{As cyclic groups have all irreducibles with dimension $s_j=1$, the bound is equivalent to $m > 2k + \max_j c_j/s_j + 1$.
+\begin{itemize} \item We first consider the case where we obtain measurements via a set of $\ntransf$ different operators $A_1,\dots,A_{\ntransf}$. \begin{itemize} \item A necessary condition for model identification is $m \geq n/ \ntransf$. \item Unique model identification is possible via almost every set of $\ntransf$ operators $A_1,\dots,A_{\ntransf}\in\R{m\times n}$ \JT{(w.r.t.\ the Lebesgue measure on $\R{\ntransf m n}$)} when $m > k + n/\ntransf$. \end{itemize} \item Second, we consider the case where we have a single operator $A$ but the signal set is invariant to a group of transformations.
+Our results are stated as a function of $\max_j c_j/s_j$, where $c_j$ and $s_j$ are the dimension and multiplicity of the $j$th irreducible representation of the group action\footnote{A detailed explanation of these concepts from linear representation theory can be found in \Cref{sec: group learning}.}. \begin{itemize} \item A necessary condition for model identification for a compact group is $m \geq \max_j c_j/s_j$. \item We show that, if $\group$ is a cyclic group, unique model identification is possible by almost every operator $A\in\R{m\times n}$ \JT{(w.r.t. the Lebesgue measure on $\R{mn}$)} with $m > 2k + \max_j c_j + 1$. \red{As cyclic groups have all irreducibles with dimension $s_j=1$, the bound is equivalent to $m > 2k + \max_j c_j/s_j + 1$.
 We conjecture that this last bound holds for more general groups with $s_j\geq 1$.}